 The employee driving a school bus needs a higher level of attention than when they need to fetch papers for their boss.

-The point is that there are times where a pursuit of perfection is just some leftover dysfunction from childhood, and there are times when pursuing perfection might be better for all involved because of the magnitude of what would happen if something was missed.
+The point is that there are times when the pursuit of perfection is just some leftover dysfunction from childhood, and there are times when pursuing perfection might be better for all involved because of the magnitude of what would happen if something was missed.

 But the pursuit of perfection actually causes you to slow down, get stressed and become unhealthy.